TideIllustrated - The 3-pointer: Three takeaways from Alabama's win over Missouri

 In the first half, Miller played just 10 minutes after picking up two fouls.
 Oats was forced to sit the freshman for the final five minutes of the half recording just four points on 2 of 4 shooting. in the second half, all bets were off even when Miller picked up his third foul of the game.
 With Alabama needing to bolster its two-point lead out of halftime, the ball continued to find Miller during Alabama's 16-3 run, and he kept scoring.

 During the crucial scoring run, Miller tallied 11 points which saw him break the program record for most points by a freshman.
-Miller finished with 20 points and 12 rebounds in the win.
+Miller finished with 20 points and 12 rebounds in the win, his eight double-double in his career.

+"It's a great accomplishment, but without my team, I wouldn't have done it without them," Miller said.
+"Just them building my confidence.
+I mean them just being here for me really built my confidence to break records like that, so that's the biggest thing."

 Clowney comes up big